rancher-sandbox/rancher-desktop/README.md

 3. Install [Scoop] via `iwr -useb get.scoop.sh | iex`.
 4. Install git, go, nvm, and unzip via `scoop install git go nvm python unzip`.
    Check node version with `nvm list`.
 If node v16 is not installed or set as the current version, then install using `nvm install 16` and set as current using `nvm use 16.xx.xx`.
+5. Install the yarn package manager via `npm install --global yarn`
-5. Install Visual Studio 2017 or higher.
+6. Install Visual Studio 2017 or higher.
 Make sure you have the `Windows SDK` component installed.
 This [Visual Studio docs] describes steps to install components.
    The [Desktop development with C++] workload needs to be selected, too.
-6. Ensure `msbuild_path` and `msvs_version` are configured correctly in `.npmrc` file.
+7. Ensure `msbuild_path` and `msvs_version` are configured correctly in `.npmrc` file.
 Run the following commands to set these properties:

    ```
    npm config set msvs_version <visual-studio-version-number>